 - You lose access to group coverage.

-Insurance companies understand that the amount you earn the day of you policy issuance will likely change over time.
+Insurance companies understand that the amount you earn on the day of your policy issuance will likely change over time.
 The future increase rider is designed to help policyholders update their coverage accordingly.

 The cost-of-living adjustment (COLA) rider increases your benefit amount each year that you are disabled.
 (And not because insurance companies love handing out money.)